shahtanish-bit/Hackathon-idea-Generator/README.md

 # Hackathon-idea-Generator
 it generates Hackathon project Ideas for you for free.
-The Ideas as free and unique.
+The Ideas are categorised and unique.